BearKidsTeam/VirtoolsScriptDeobfuscation/README.md

 ## Notice

 - The data structures are reverse engineered and tested against Virtools Dev 3.5.
-However after some tests, this plugin may work correctly on any Virtools version.
+However, after some tests, this plugin may work correctly on any Virtools version.
 - Check for missing DLLs before you decode a script.
 If a script contain parameter types unknown to Virtoos, the resulting script might be